Robert Poirier (businessman): Board work

 In 2009, as a result of changes to the Canada Marine Act, by the government of Stephen Harper, increasing the size of the board of directors, Poirier was appointed on the advice of the Finance Minister, Jim Flaherty, to the Toronto Port Authority which owns and operates Billy Bishop Toronto City Airport.
 In 2015, he was elected chair of the board of directors composed of individuals appointed by all levels of government – city, provincial, and federal.

-In 2017, as chair of PortsToronto, including Billy Bishop Toronto City Airport, Poirier oversaw the sale of the historic Toronto Harbour Commission Building to the Oxford Properties Group and the Canada Pension Plan Investment Board for $96-million.
+In 2017, as chair of the Toronto Port Authority, including Billy Bishop Toronto City Airport, Poirier oversaw the sale of the historic Toronto Harbour Commission Building to the Oxford Properties Group and the Canada Pension Plan Investment Board for $ 96 million.

-After almost 12 years, Poirier left in 2021 due to legislative 9-year term limits, making him the longest-serving board member.
-Prior to leaving, Poirier oversaw a process to identify a financial investor that would be interested in operating Billy Bishop Toronto City Airport under lease "to reduce PortsToronto’s overall debt position, restore and enhance liquidity; enable ongoing and future infrastructure investment; and ensure the Airport’s long-term viability."
+After almost 12 years, Poirier left in 2021 due to legislative term limits, making him the longest-serving board member.
+At the time, Poirier was thought to be the last Harper-era appointed federal agency chair under the Trudeau government.
+Before leaving, Poirier oversaw a process to identify a financial investor interested in operating Billy Bishop Toronto City Airport under a lease "to reduce PortsToronto’s overall debt position, restore and enhance liquidity; enable ongoing and future infrastructure investment; and ensure the Airport’s long-term viability."
 Poirier is said to have helped transform Billy Bishop Toronto City Airport into one of the most successful, community-oriented, and environmentally sustainable urban airports in North America.

-In 2017, Poirier received his ICD.D designation from the Institute of Corporate Directors and joined the board of directors for the Northern Trust Company, Canada and currently serves as chair and was also elected to the board of directors of the Resource Productivity & Recovery Authority and in 2020, he was elected chair.
+In 2017, Poirier received his ICD.D designation from the Institute of Corporate Directors, joined the board of directors for the Northern Trust Company, Canada and currently serves as chair and was also elected to the board of directors of the Resource Productivity & Recovery Authority where in 2020 he was elected chair.
 In 2019, he was appointed, by the Minister of Transport, to the board of Metrolinx, where he served as chair of the Real Estate Committee, and in 2024, as chair of the Capital Oversight Committee, composed of both board directors and industry experts, overseeing an annual capital budget of approx. $6.8 billion and more than $75 billion worth of new transit projects.
 In 2022, Poirier was appointed by the Ontario Minister of Finance to The Ontario Lottery and Gaming Corporation and serves as the chair of the Transformation and Technology Committee and previously as chair of the Governance and Corporate Social Responsibility Committee.